damiiegregorio/listdir/README.md

 * Create a new argument where it will give the functionality of sending the the file metadata (the row in the CSV in a previous Machine Problem) in JSON format to a queue
 * The hostname, the name of the queue and the credentials (if needed) should be read from a configuration file
+* The module reads from a queue and logs the message to STDOUT and uses the INFO severity (using the logging library)
+* The module runs continuously in an infinite loop waiting for messages
+    * Hint: The module should "sleep" for a certain amount of seconds (configurable in the config file) if it got not messages in the queue (i.e. the queue is empty)

 ### Configuration
 #### Change database name config.yaml
 ```